 (5) TERMINATION IF NO APPEAL FILED.
-The decision of the reviewer shall become final if the homecare worker does not appeal within 10 business days from the date of the notice of the decision.
-Once the time period for appeal has expired, the reviewer or designee shall terminate the provider enrollment.
+The decision of the reviewer becomes final if the homecare worker does not appeal within 10 business days from the date of the notice of the decision.
+Once the time period for appeal has expired, the provider enrollment is terminated by the reviewer or designee.

 (6) BURDEN OF PROOF.
 The Department has the burden of proving the allegations of the complaint by a preponderance of the evidence.
 Evidence submitted for the administrative hearing is governed by OAR 137-003-0050.

 (7) ADMINISTRATIVE REVIEW PROCESS.
 The administrative review process allows an opportunity for the Department/AAA program manager or the Department - Central Office to review and reconsider the decision to terminate the homecare worker's provider enrollment.
 The appeal may include the provision of new information or other actions that may result in the Department/AAA changing its decision.

 (a) A written notice is issued by the Department/AAA when the Department decides to terminate a homecare worker's provider enrollment.
 The written notice includes:

 (A) An explanation of the reason for termination of the provider enrollment;

 (B) The alleged violation as listed in section (2) of this rule; and